rahulpshah/DockrRockr/doc/SERVICE.md

 5. The user enters 'create a docker'. <br/>
 6. The bot responds with "Please fill this form to create a dockerfile, http://localhost:8081/".
 7. There is a form available at http://localhost:8081/, the user fills details there. <br/>
-8. The dockerfile is created and places in the user repository. <br/>
-9. The webhook has been created too. <br/>

 ##### Use Case #2 Implementation (20%)